Role of User Stories in Agile Development and How to Create a Good One

 Often, in these kinds of processes, the role of the customer diminishes after he provides the requirements.
 And he re-appears only after you complete the project, based on your understanding of the requirements.

 In a process involving user stories, the iteration length, ranging from one to four weeks, is decided first of all.
-The decision is taken by the customer and the technical team collaboratively.
+After that, the decision is taken by the customer and the technical team collaboratively.
 The iteration length remains the same for the entire project.
-This is done to ensure that the developers deliver fully usable code for some subset of the application at the end of each iteration.
+This is done to ensure that the developers deliver entirely usable code for some subset of the application at the end of each iteration.

 The most interesting aspect here is that the customer remains thoroughly involved throughout the iteration—talking regularly to the technical team.
 This way, the customer and his team can monitor and ensure whether the project is going in the desired direction.
-The advantage of deciding the iteration length lies in the fact that the developers or the technical team can assess or estimate how much time they require to complete each iteration.
+The advantage of deciding the iteration length is that the developers or the technical team can assess or estimate how much time they require to complete each iteration.

 This estimation of the speed of delivery by the development team is termed Velocity.
 Often, in a user-story-oriented project, the first Velocity, as defined by the technical team, is likely wrong since the assessment is done without prior trials or experiences.

 The initial estimate, however, can be well utilized to draw a raw image or release plan.
-At this stage, the total number of iterations is also estimated.
+Therefore, at this stage, the total number of iterations is also estimated.

 What Exactly is a User Story?